nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You currently have no task :-)
 ````

 ### 2.16 Open notification: `open` <a name="open"></a>
-Opens the notification with a randomised encouraging message.
+Opens the notification which contains a randomised encouraging message.
+The notification will give the user an update
-The user is notified on the progress of the current week.
+on the progress of the current week.
-The current week is defined by the latest week that has at least one actual time input.
+The program determines the current week based on
+the latest week that has at least one actual time input.

 Format: `open`